AyrtonB/WPD-DS-Challenge/README.md

 ##### Why use Nb-Dev?

-It enables notebooks to be used as the origin of both the documentation and the code-base, improving code-readability and fitting more nicely within the standard data-science workflow
+It enables notebooks to be used as the origin of both the documentation and the code-base, improving code-readability and fitting more nicely within the standard data-science workflow.
+The library also provides a [several tools](https://nbdev.fast.ai/merge.html) to handle common problems such as merge issues with notebooks.

 <br>